-The news of my death is greatly exaggerated.
+The news of retail’s death is greatly exaggerated.

 Despite the flurry of retail major retailers that have filed for bankruptcy or experiencing their own period of austerity by the of closing stores (AC Moore, Abercrombie & Fitch, Aerosoles, The Children’s Place, Forever 21, to name a few) the so-called Retail Apocalypse is, both exaggerated and happily, totally survivable.
 Even with the dominance of Amazon, there are big box retailers, who are not simply retaining market share, but thriving and increasing their share of customers’ retail spend.
 Before we diagnose the secret of bricks and mortar success, we need to know why, so many, big companies, have failed so spectacularly and so quickly.